Mortgage interest relief at source: History

-In the 1983 Budget Geoffrey Howe increased the size of loans eligible for tax relief on interest from £25,000 to £30,000.
-It had previously been announced that MIRAS would come into operation from April 1983.
-Unmarried couples with joint mortgages could pool their allowances to £60,000, a provision known as Multiple Mortgage Tax Relief.
+Unmarried couples with joint mortgages could pool their allowances to £60,000, a provision known as Multiple Mortgage Tax Relief or double MIRAS.
 This remained in place until the 1988 Budget, when Nigel Lawson ended the option to pool allowances from August 1988.
-Lawson later publicly expressed regret at not having implemented the change with effect from the time of the budget, as it is generally accepted that the rush to beat the deadline fuelled a sharp increase in house prices.
+The delayed implementation of the end of double MIRAS fuelled a sharp increase in house prices as buyers rushed to purchase properties before the August deadline.

 Reduction and abolition

-In 1994 the rate of relief was reduced by Kenneth Clarke, with further reductions in 1995 and 1997.
+In 1991, Normal Lamont restricted the relief to the basic rate of tax (then 25%), reducing the value of the subsidy to higher rate taxpayers.
+In 1994 the rate of relief was reduced to 20%, with further reductions to 15% in 1995 by Kenneth Clarke and to 10% in 1998 by Gordon Brown.
 MIRAS was completely abolished in April 2000 by Gordon Brown, who argued it had become a middle class perk.